 Written by: Kelly, Mom of Starlight Kid, Finn

-While Finn was my miracle baby, his life has been a battle – he was born with congenital heart disease and has had 18 procedures, two open-heart surgeries, and countless appointments, blood draws, medications, and more to keep his little heart healthy.
-He is my Heart Warrior, bravely persevering through his illness one day at a time.
+While Finn was my miracle baby, his life has been a battle – he was born with congenital heart disease and has had 18 procedures, two open heart surgeries, and countless appointments, blood draws, medications, and more to keep his little heart healthy.
+He is my heart warrior, bravely persevering through his illness one day at a time.

 As I reflect in gratitude on Finn’s life, I know that no matter how much time passes, I will never forget sitting in a hospital room and watching him fight for his life.
-From our family and friends to the nurses, surgeons, and doctors who cared for Finn, to organizations like Starlight Children’s Foundation who always gave him reasons to smile — there are so many who have given their all to help him at all stages of his disease.
+From our family and friends to the nurses, surgeons, and doctors who care for Finn, to organizations like Starlight Children’s Foundation, who always gave him reasons to smile — there are so many who have given their all to help him at all stages of his disease.
 Because of them, Finn still has a chance to be a kid.